tellor-io/layer/adr/adr2003 - vote extensions vs txns for bridge.md

-# ADR 013: vote extensions vs transactions for bridge signatures
+# ADR 2003: vote extensions vs transactions for bridge signatures

 ## Authors

 @themandalore
+@brendaloya

 ## Changelog

 - 2024-02-27: initial version
-- 2024-04-01:
+- 2024-04-01: expanded on discussion

 ## Context

 In order to parse validator signatures on EVM chains, tellor validators need to sign oracle data with ecsda keys (not the normal edd keys used in tendermint).
 There are two places where we can place these signatures, either as transactions on the chain, or as vote extensions.
 Vote extensions in the cosmos sdk, are simply data that is appended to validator signatures on a given block.
 Since it is required that validators commit this data, adding them as vote extensions makes sense as it will force validators to mantain the bridge.
-The limit to vote extensions is that the data must be very limited in size.
+The limit to vote extensions is that the data must be very limited in size of about 4MB.
 Too many signatures could result in the chain slowing down or bridge information being ommited.
 Additionally, vote extensions are a relatively newer feature of the sdk.

 ## Alternative Approaches

 ### place as txns

 The original idea was to just have validators submit a transaction in each block after finalized oracle data.
 The issue with this approach is that the proposer for any given block has control over what transactions get included.
-This means that they could censor signatures from certain validators and it would be impossible to tell whether they were censored or failed to submit the transaction.
-Additionally, size issues still exist with transactions (transactions are limited by block size vs ~4MB on extenstions), and storing each signature as a transaction is much larger on aggregate (when considering chain state size growth).
-The transaction method would also force validators to pay gas on signature transactions and compete for space in each block with non-bridge signature transactions (e.g. data submissions).
+This means that they could censor signatures from certain validators and it would be impossible to tell whether they were censored or failed to submit the transaction and would require off-chain monitoring.
+Additionally, size issues still exist with transactions even as block size is generally much bigger than 4MB, and storing each signature as a transaction is much larger on aggregate (when considering chain state size growth).
+The transaction method would force validators to pay gas on signature transactions and compete for space in each block with non-bridge signature transactions (e.g. data submissions).
 This problem can be addressed by implementing lanes from Skip Protocol.
-However, at this moment, we have decided on using vote extensions and will be testing the size limitations and experimenting with data compression techniques.
+However, at this moment, we have tentatively decided on using vote extensions and will be testing the size limitations and experimenting with data compression techniques.

 ### use zk method, no signatures